 Once you have reserved your new Hoytt Dobe and decided "education before placement" as the only way to go; let’s talk about the programs.We beginwithteaching -- feet on the ground -- even before introductions to the lead and collar - no jumping up on its people no matter how excited the kid becomes.
-In fact, unless we are sitting on the ground during free times - the kid is required to never, never, even in excitement, jump up on its parent.
+In fact, unless we are sitting on the ground during free times remember we never, never, even in excitement, allow jumping up on its parent.

-However, cuddling with its people, when human and canine are on the Dobes bed, is encouraged .
-You can watch a movie, CNN or a sporting event together.- Or in your lap or heading to bed as your extra comfort buddy we see no reason to DON'T. These are after all, true private time between both human and canine.
+However, cuddling with its people, when human and canine are on the Dobes bed, is encouraged for you can watch a movie, CNN or a sporting event together.- Or in your lap or heading to bed as your extra comfort buddy we see no reason to DON'T. These are after all, true private times between the family.

-In late puppy hood, jumping up to gain your attention is one of the most problematic areas of a home-schooled dog.
-Many owners seem to be inconsistent in enforcing this rule as their dog gets older.
+Now during puppy hood jumping up to gain your attention is one of the most problematic areas of a home-schooled dog.
+But many owners seem to be inconsistent in enforcing this rule as their dog gets older.
 Many times when rushing to leave for the office, shopping, or out for the evening, the dog becomes excited and paw prints will become the decoration of the moment.

-The kid jumps up because it loves you, but, usually, you may be in too much of a hurry and think; next time you will start teaching "paws on the ground" rule.
+The kid jumps up because it loves you, but, usually, you may be in too much of a hurry and think; next time you will start enforcing "paws on the ground" rule.
 The kid may have learned bye bye and this can be seen as fun and will get excited thinking it’s going someplace with its person for it is thinking about the personal attention it gets going Bye Bye.
 Maybe even a McDonalds.

-To teach, no jumping up without permission, we begin lead training; first, convincing the pup that the collar and lead are not to be feared; that, in effect, you are not going to hang the pup.
-Think how a young child would behave if you put something around its neck, attached to a line, and tried to get the point across that you are not trying to kill it, that you are just protect it from getting lost.
+To teach no jumping up without permission we then begin lead training.
+First convincing the pup that the collar and lead are not to be feared; that in effect, we are not going to hang the pup.
+Think how a young child would behave if you put something around its neck, attached to a line and tried to get the point across that you are not trying to kill it, that you are just protecting it from getting lost.
 We have a unique way of introducing the pups to the lead without panicking the pup.
 So, step two begins lead training and in time teaching them to walk on lead without fear

 Note that the simple command of heel is not simple!
-There are five exercises to master heel:
+There are five exercises just to master Heel:

 Each session at all levels is combination of play times and instruction.
 Even at the highjest level such as our Grand Victors these guys score well over the better averages because they have gained the understanding of a job well done and knowing they ware pleasing their people.
-Of course there is a great deal of PLAY at SP1 because it is the beginning of the young Dobes obedience so we want the interaction to not seem like discipline.
+Of course there is a great deal of PLAY at SP1 because it is the beginning of the young Dobes serious schooling so we want the interaction to not seem like discipline.
 Eventually, the young canine student learns the - on lead - basics of walking on lead, heel at your side, sit at the instructor's left side on command, down, down stay, sit and sit stay as well as come.